AnthonyArfaux/htrdr_kmin/README.md

 - *Images* on a camera sensor, in a given field of view.
 For combustion applications, only monochromatic images are supported.
-In atmospheres, both visible and infrared images are possible: CIE colorimetry is used for visible images, while an infrared image is in fact a temperature map of luminosity, over the required spectral interval.
+In atmospheres, both visible and infrared images are possible: CIE colorimetry is used for visible images, while an infrared image is in fact a temperature map of the brightness temperature over the required spectral interval.

-- *Flux density maps*, on a grid of sensors, integrated over an entire hemisphere.
+- *Flux density maps*, on a sensor grid, integrated over an entire hemisphere.
 In the case of combustion chambers, only monochromatic flux maps can be calculated, while spectrally integrated flux density maps (both on the visible part of the spectrum and on the infrared) are possible for